Win-Win Simple Solution or Financial Disaster?

 Divorce Mediator’s Role

 The divorce mediator’s role is not to provide legal advice – it is to assist the parties in resolving the issues and to reach a full global settlement.
-A divorce mediator should consider any “deal” intrinsically good and the actual terms should not be important him or her.
-A mediator's role is not to protect one side from the other or to steer the terms of the deal to be the equivalent of the results that would have been achieved after a divorce trial.
+A divorce mediator should consider any “deal” intrinsically good and the actual terms should not be important to him or her.
+A mediator's role is not to protect one side from the other or to steer the terms of the deal closer to the results that would have been achieved after a divorce trial.
 Rarely does a divorce mediation result in a 50/50 settlement unless the estate is comprised of assets easily divided and easily valued like bank accounts and credit card debt.
 A 50/50 settlement is not the goal of divorce mediation.
 The goal in divorce mediation is reaching an agreement.

-Divorce Lawyer As Consultant / Coach
+Orange County Divorce Lawyer as a Consultant / Coach

 Divorce mediators must ethically advise the parties that they should consult with a divorce lawyer.
 Divorce lawyers may function as consultants or coaches for clients who wish to mediate their divorces.
 To provide meaningful and targeted advice, a divorce lawyer needs all of the relevant facts.
 Without the facts, the divorce lawyer will only be in a position to provide basic and general comments which may be more detrimental than beneficial.
-A party should not have the false security of thinking they have a divorce lawyer protecting them while they are in divorce mediation, if the divorce lawyer does not have all of the relevant facts.
+A party should not have the false security of thinking they have a divorce lawyer protecting them while they are in divorce mediation if the divorce lawyer does not have all of the relevant facts.
 He or she cannot provide protection from a meditated financial disaster without the facts.
-Having all of the facts and being kept apprised of the events occurring during the divorce mediation process allows the divorce lawyer to assist a client throughout the mediation and increase the chances of a successful and fair divorce mediation.
+Having all of the facts and being kept apprised of the events occurring during the divorce mediation process allows the Orange County divorce lawyer to assist a client throughout the mediation and increase the chances of a successful and fair divorce mediation.

-Conferring with a divorce lawyer before and during mediation is important so that mistakes are not made in arriving at a settlement.
+Conferring with an Orange County divorce lawyer before and during mediation is important so that mistakes are not made in arriving at a settlement.
 It is critical to reach an equitable and acceptable settlement the first time around and not be in a position of being forced to attempt to fix a bad deal.
 Attempting to renegotiate a mediated settlement is generally unsuccessful.
-Before negotiating the terms of a settlement or agreeing to a final settlement, consult with a divorce lawyer.
+Before negotiating the final terms of a settlement or agreeing to a final settlement, consult with a divorce lawyer.
 Retain a divorce lawyer before the first mediation appointment.
 It is critical to understand the issues, the law, and a range of reasonable results before the process commences.
 In other words, a person needs a strategic plan before the mediation commences.
 Calling a divorce lawyer for the first time after the terms of a deal have been agreed to is not the best way to achieve a successful and fair mediated settlement.

 It is important to have a clear and detailed understanding of the issues and settlement objectives.
 A party must be in a position to be able to articulate the desired settlement positions and the basis for the positions.
 Without this information, it is almost impossible to negotiate the desired settlement.

-A common error is for a party to meet with a divorce lawyer once, participate in the mediation, reach an agreement on all of the terms and bring the finished (but unsigned) judgment to the divorce lawyer for his or her approval.
-At that point, the value of the divorce lawyer may be minimal in that the client did not allow the divorce lawyer to assist in the crafting of the actual settlement terms.
+A common error is for a party to meet with a divorce lawyer once, participate in the mediation, reach an agreement on all of the terms and then bring the finished (but unsigned) judgment to the divorce lawyer for his or her approval.
+At that point, the value of the divorce lawyer may be minimal in that the client did not allow the divorce lawyer to assist in the crafting and negotiation of the actual settlement terms.

 Preparation for Divorce Mediation